 For those that missed it, we bring you Dr Sylvia Tamale’s inaugural lecture that was held last week in Makerere.
 The lecture was titled NUDITY, PROTEST AND THE LAW :”Nude Protests Are not a Crime’

-shares The World Bank Group Internship offers highly motivated and successful individuals an opportunity to improve their skills while working in a diverse environment.
+The World Bank Group Internship offers highly motivated and successful individuals an opportunity to improve their skills while working in a diverse environment.
 Interns generally find the experience to be rewarding and interesting.
-To be eligible for the internship, candidates must possess an undergraduate degree and already be enrolled in a full-time graduate study […]
+To be eligible for the internship, candidates must possess an undergraduate degree and already be enrolled in a full-time graduate study program […]

 In September 2015, world leaders adopted the 2030 Agenda for Sustainable Development – a historic, forward-looking and universal agenda that has the potential to save and transform the lives of billions of people by lifting them out of poverty, advancing their human rights and protecting our planet.
 The 17 Sustainable Development Goals have committed to improving quality education, decent work and economic growth, achieving good health